Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Lighthouse

-The site produced the following results when I ran it on the desktop mode:
+The site produced the following results when I ran it on desktop mode:

 ![Lighthouse desktop test](./docs/lighthouse-dektop.webp)